 - What time and date do you think the data should have been sent?
 The closer you can get to the actual time, the better off you'll be.

 - Log into the Chain.io portal at https://portal.chain.io

-- Pick your company from the company list.
-If you're an OEM software provider, then pick the company that "owns" the data flow.
+- Select your workspace.
+If you're an OEM software provider, then pick the workspace that "owns" the data flow.
 In the case of shipment related data, it's often the freight forwarder or carrier.
 For product master and purchase order related data, it's usually the shipper.

-- Use the filter options at the bottom of the Flow Executions panel to focus in on the time range you identified.
+- Use the filter options at the top of the Flow Executions panel.
+Enter the Starting and Ending date, then click Update

 - Optionally, if you have information about the transaction, you can try filtering on data tags like a house bill, master bill or purchase order.